 1/2 tsp vanilla

-For the nutella, grind hazelnuts in a food processor until finely ground and beginning to clump together.
+For the nutella, grind hazelnuts in a food processor or high-powered blender until finely ground and beginning to clump together.
 Add remaining nutella ingredients and continue to process until creamy and smooth, scraping down sides of processor with a rubber spatula as needed.
 If you find it continues to clump together, add more oil, a little at a time, until a spreadable consistency is achieved.